New from ACTIVE: Check out our latest products here

 Preparing Your French Press

+Start by preheating the vessel with hot water.
+Start by preheating the vessel with hot water.
 That will not only warm your cup but will also prevent the coffee from cooling down too rapidly during the brewing process.

 To do this, simply pour hot water into the French press before adding your coffee grounds.

-Then, measure out your coffee beans.
+Measure out your coffee beans.
 For a 1-liter French press, you want to use 11 tablespoons – that will give you the right balance of strength and flavor.

 The Pouring Technique